OpenVoiceOS/ovos-gui/protocol.md

 a reserved namespace is "mycroft.system.active_skills", the data contained in this namespace defines the namespace display priority

-Recent skills are ordered from the last used to the oldest, so the first item of the model will always be the the one showing any GUI page, if available.
+Recent skills are ordered from the last used to the oldest, so the first item of the list will always be the the one showing any GUI page, if available.

 see the section about [lists](https://github.com/OpenVoiceOS/ovos-gui/blob/dev/protocol.md#lists) if you need to modify active skills

 # PAGES - mycroft.gui.list.xxx

-Each active skill is associated with a model with uris to the QML files of all gui items that are supposed to be visible.
+Each active skill is associated with a list of uris to the QML files of all gui items that are supposed to be visible.

 Non QT GUIS get sent other file extensions such as .jsx or .html using the same message format